lucasferreiralimax/vue-i18n-next/docs/guide/advanced/component.md

 About the above example, see the [example](https://github.com/intlify/vue-i18n-next/blob/master/examples/legacy/components/translation.html)

 The children of translation component are interpolated with locale message of `keypath` prop.

-In the above example,
+In the above example:
 :::v-pre
 `<a :href="url" target="_blank">{{ $t('tos') }}</a>`
 :::
 Is interpolated with `term` locale message.

 In the above example, the component interpolation follows the **list interpolation**.
 The children of translation component are interpolated by their order of appearance.